 Agricultural Land Funds offer institutional alternative asset investors the ability to invest in land at scale.
 Indeed, the attractiveness of farmland as an investment has attracted a large amount of investment in farmland private equity, as the chart below shows over $25 billion raised by global farm funds since 2007.

-Many of these private equity funds measure their assets in the hundreds of millions or even billions of dollars, and we think there is upwards of $10 billion in the U.S. market alone (for context, the value of total U.S. farmland is measured in the trillions of dollars).
+Many of these private equity funds measure their assets in the hundreds of millions or even billions of dollars, and we think there is well over $20 billion invested already in the U.S. market alone (for context, the value of total U.S. farmland is measured in the trillions of dollars).